jjinhongg/Leetcode/README.md

 I liked the way Grokking the coding interview organized problems into learnable patterns.
 However, the course is expensive and the majority of the time the problems are copy-pasted from leetcode.
 As the explanations on leetcode are usually just as good, the course really boils down to being a glorified curated list of leetcode problems.

-So below I made a tracker to track my learning progress of leetcode problems that are as close to grokking problems as possible.
+So below is a tracker that I've made to track my learning progress of leetcode problems that are as close to grokking problems as possible.

 ## Pattern: Sliding Window